Hazel Smith (writer): Awards

 In 2005, The Writing Experiment: strategies for innovative creative writing was shortlisted for the peer-reviewed Australian Publishing Association Awards for Excellence in Educational Publishing in the tertiary single-title category.

 novelling was shortlisted for the international Turn on Literature Prize in 2017.

-In 2018, together with Luers and Dean, she was awarded first place in ELO's international Robert Coover prize for their collaboration, novelling.In 2023, another collaboration with Luers and Dean, Dolphins in the Reservoir, was shortlisted for the international New Media Writing Prize run by Bournemouth University, UK.
+In 2018, together with Luers and Dean, she was awarded first place in ELO's international Robert Coover prize for their collaboration, novelling.

-Dolphins in the Reservoir was shortlisted in 2023 for the international New Media Writing Prize run by Bournemouth University, UK.
+In 2022, another collaboration with Luers and Dean, Dolphins in the Reservoir, was shortlisted for the international New Media Writing Prize run by Bournemouth University, UK.